chaoshades/snes-ffci/docs/Build.md

 ### build.bat

 There are two modes to this script :
-- backup the vanilla ROM, apply the IPS patches, apply the ASM patches and create the final IPS patch
+- backup the vanilla ROM, build the patch dependencies, apply the IPS patches, apply the ASM patches and create the final IPS patch
 - create an IPS patch based on an already hacked ROM

 #### Args